How to notify the AA when someone dies

 • The date of death

 If you prefer to phone, the breakdown cover and membership team is on 0343 316 4444 (Monday to Friday 8am to 7pm, Saturday 9am to 5pm).
 For AA car insurance specifically, call 0800 980 6239.
-For AA Financial Services (savings and ISA accounts), see the financial services section below.
+For AA Financial Services (savings and ISA accounts), see the AA Financial Services section below.

 The AA has also partnered with Life Ledger, a third-party service that lets you notify multiple organisations at once.
-The AA receives no commission from this.
+The AA receives no commission from this arrangement.
 Life Ledger may charge a fee – using the AA’s own online form directly is free.

 Source: The AA – report a bereavement, verified May 2026.